alhparsa/BCGAMEJAM/README.txt

  Only supports Mac ATM!!
- Make sure you have a working python3, have pip installed.
+ Make sure you have a working python3 and brew and pip installed.

  Then run the following shell script
  `